jstefanzick/personal-website/README.md

 # personal-website
-My personal website/portfolio!  --> julianstefanzick.com
+My personal website!
+Includes information about me, my resume and portfolio, and ways to get in touch --> julianstefanzick.com